kenmaready/kenmaready/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=kenmaready&layout=compact)](https://github.com/anuraghazra/github-readme-stats)

 #### What I'm currently working on:
-A web-based cap table and liquidation waterfall application.
+[Equitable](https://equitable.herokuapp.com/), a web-based cap table and liquidation waterfall application.
 The goal is to allow a company to track holders of stock, options, warrants, convertible notes, SAFEs, etc., generate cap tables, run liquidation waterfall scenarios and export all of it to excel.
+It's still in very early stages at this point, so don't expect too much in the way of functionality and please forgive the rough edges and UI.

 <!--